 This is where we would compare the free plans of both password managers, but we can’t do that since 1Password is short on freebies.

-Now, let’s see 1Password has to offer.
+Now, let’s see what 1Password has to offer.

 1Password: Personal plans